 Vacant Land Classification

-Garfield County Clerk and Recorder records are used to determine whether parcels are commonly owned.
+Garfield County Clerk and Recorder records are used to determine whether parcels are identically owned.
 For example, if a family has multiple trusts, each with different names, and each trust owns parcels that are contiguous with the other trust’s residential land, the contiguous undeveloped parcel will not be classified as residential land unless the owner/trust names are common in the real estate records of the Clerk and Recorder.
-This is true when the trustee, benefactor, etc. are the exact same for both trusts.
+This is true even when the trustee, benefactor, etc. are the exact same for both trusts.

-We have also posted links below for each of the relevant contiguous residential land court cases for your review.
-Again, if you have any questions please contact the Assessor’s Office at (970)945-9134 or firstname.lastname@example.org.
+If you have questions please contact the Assessor’s Office at (970)945-9134 or firstname.lastname@example.org.